 Adapt to changing circumstances

 Life can interrupt your training schedule.
-Suggestions include:
+Suggestions for adapting to such changes include:

 - Think about ways to cope with interruptions.
 For example, you may not be able to exercise in your usual way when on holidays, but you can always walk or use the hotel fitness facilities.

-- If your fitness goal seems beyond you, set your sights a little lower, readjust your mini-goals and stay motivated.
+- If your fitness goal seems beyond you, readjust your mini-goals and stay motivated.

 Don’t be too hard on yourself

 Sometimes, you may find that your fitness goal is too ambitious.
-For example, maybe you are losing 0.5kg a week instead of 1kg.
-Suggestions include:
+For example, maybe you are losing 0.5 kg a week instead of 1 kg, and sometimes you may not lose any weight (remember muscle weighs more than fat), so make sure you focus on how you feel.
+You know yourself much better than a set of scales does.

 - The first few months of a new exercise program are always the most challenging.
 Adjust your short-term goals, persist and have faith that things will get easier with time.